California 500 Qualification Heat 1

-- Eagle 73 (Wally Dallenbach): New for Jerry Grant to race at the 1973 Indy 500 as the #48 Olsonite Eagle.
-As only two 1973 cars were ready, and as 7301 had been destroyed in testing, this must be either 7302 or 7303.
-Grant was not entered at the Pocono 500 and some time that summer, this car was sold to Patrick Racing.
-It was raced by Gordy Johncock at Ontario and at later races.
+- Eagle 73 (Wally Dallenbach): New for Jerry Grant to race at the 1973 Indy 500 as AAR's #48 Olsonite Eagle.
+Grant was not entered at the Pocono 500 and the car was sold to Patrick Racing prior to that race.
+It was raced by Gordy Johncock for the rest of the season as his Indy-winning car was wrecked at Pocono.
 Raced by teammate Wally Dallenbach in the early races of 1974, then brought to the Indy 500 to replace a '74 car damaged by Johncock in practice.
 Raced by Johncock at Indy and at Milwaukee in June, and believed to have been his short track car for the rest of the year.
 Then to Lee Elkins and entered as the #83 McNamara Eagle for Bill Puterbaugh at Indy and at Pocono in 1975, qualifying for both.
 Retained for the 500-mile races 1976, when Puterbaugh qualified for the Indy 500 and Ontario, and also in 1977 when, now as the #16 entry, he again qualified for the Indy 500.
-Immediately after qualifying, the car was acquired by George Walther who wanted to put son Skip into it but after an uproar, Puterbaugh drove it in the race.
+Immediately after qualifying, the car was acquired by George Walther who wanted to put son Salt into it but after an uproar, Puterbaugh drove it in the race.
 Then from Walther to Bob Olmstead who fitted a Volker V12 engine for Indy 1978 but did not get the car on track.
 The car was stored until after Olmstead's death, and was sold to Bill Simpson in the early 1990s.
 It was restored as a show car for Simpson by Wayne Leary and put on display in North Carolina to represent the Eagle that Simpson had raced at Indy.
 Sold around 2013 to Jeff Urwin (New York, NY).

 - Eagle 72 (Dick Simon): To Dick Simon, fitted with a Foyt-Ford V8 turbo engine and first raced as his #44 Travelodge entry at Phoenix in November 1972, where he was second fastest in Friday practice.
 Raced by Simon through 1973 and 1974 as the #44, retaining its Travelodge sponsorship until mid-1974.
 Returned in 1975 with Bruce Cogle Ford backing and in 1976 with Lan Hairpieces and later Robyn CB sponsorship when it was driven by Roger Rager.
 Not at Indy in 1977 but later in the year it was acquired by Nick Krantz and entered for Phil Threshie, still as the #44 but now with Mr. Golden Sunflower sponsorship.
 Crashed by Threshie in practice for the 1977 California 500 at Ontario and not seen again.

 - Vollstedt 72 (Tom Bigelow): New for 1972 as the #27 Vollstedt Enterprises entry for Denny Zimmerman but arrived too late to qualify.
 Raced by Zimmerman at Pocono and Ontario in 1972 and then retained for 1973 as a backup to the new "bunkbeds" car and raced as the #27 by Tom Bigelow.
-It was Bigelow's intended #27 car at Indy in 1972 but crashed heavily on the second day of practice.
+It was Bigelow's intended #27 car at Indy in 1974 but crashed heavily on the second day of practice.
 Extensively rebuilt for 1975 with the radiators moved from McLaren-style sidepods to the nose.
-Used as a short track car for 1975.
+Bigelow preferred the 1973 car in McLaren form at the Indy 500, but raced the revised 1972 car at the Pocono 500.
 Used by Janet Guthrie as the #27 in 1976 but then retired.
 Donated to the Indianapolis Motor Speedway Museum in May 1982.

 - Eagle 72 or 74 [7207??]
 (Billy Vukovich): One of two 1972 Eagles, the other being 7204, bought new by Jerry O'Connell's Sugaripe Prune team and raced by Billy Vukovich as the #3 entry in 1972.
 This car can be identified from an invoice later in its life so is known to Vukovich's backup car at the 1972 Indy 500 (entered as #32 but ran as #3 and crashed during practice) and then became his long track car later in the season.
 Finished second at the 1973 Indy 500 amd won at Michigan the following August.
 The team then bought a 1974 Eagle and sold 7204 but kept this car as a backup for three more seasons.
 Sold to Arthur E. 'Art' Sugai (Ontario, OR) for 1977 and entered as the #91 Eastside Café car that season, alongside the ex-Penske 7225.
 Sold with 7225 to collector/dealer Chuck Haines (St Louis, MO) in May 1980 and fully restored to 1972 specification by Walter Goodwin of Race Car Restorations.
 On display for many years at the "International Motorsports Hall of Fame", a NASCAR museum at Talladega Speedway in Alabama.